logo Axolo

 4. Code Review Automation - Utilize automated code review tools to enforce standards and help you understand how to review code.

 Using code review automation tools allows teams to streamline the review process, making it easy to ensure clean code principles are upheld.
 These tools, coupled with manual code review practices, are invaluable in maintaining high standards.
+These code review automation tools helps maintain consistency and uphold coding standards across the entire codebase.

 Example of Clean vs. Unclean Code